 Our day today begins with free time to explore Windsor at your own leisure.
 What better way to spend it than discovering Windsor's regal highlights?
 You may catch the changing of the guard; listen out for the sounds of drums and see the royal guards, in their classic red uniforms and tall 'bearskin' hats, march up to the castle gates.
 You may choose to visit Windsor Castle itself, one of the oldest in inhabited forts in Europe.
 Later we reconvene to visit Savill Garden, an enclosed area of the Windsor Great Park; it is one of Britain's greatest ornamental gardens, enjoyed by horticulturalists and enthusiasts alike.
 Boasting 35 acres of contemporary and classically designed gardens and exotic woodland, the garden combines native and exotic species and has bred many important garden hybrids.

-Accommodation: Hotel, Windsor (or similar).
+Accommodation: Sir Christopher Wren, Windsor (or similar).

 Highlights: Windsor at your own leisure.

 Swapping English country houses for an elegant French château, our journey this morning takes us to Waddesdon Manor.
 Designed by Baron Ferdinand de Rothschild in the late 1800s, Waddesdon is inspired by Renaissance-era Gallic grandeur, both inside and out.
 We'll feast our eyes on the intricate parterre garden, and listen out for birdsong in the rococo influenced aviar.
 Then we make our way to Cliveden House, an Itlianate Mansion which would not look out of place in an episode of Downton Abbey.
 Known particularly for its links with the Astor family, the house is surrounded by 376 acres of magnificent formal gardens and parkland which offer wonderful panoramic views over the River Thames and the Thames Valley.

 Accommodation: Petersham Hotel (or similar), London.